 Maudlin’s account is an improvement over Armstrong’s as an account of fundamental laws of physics.
-But it, like Armstrong’s involves positing an entity over and above the events that laws are supposed to govern and a relation of governing that is supposed to explain these events, support counterfactuals and so on.
-This entity like N(F,G) takes the place of God and His governance assumed in the 18th century view of laws.
+But it, like Armstrong’s, involves positing an entity over and above the events that laws are supposed to govern and a relation of governing that is supposed to explain these events, support counterfactuals and so on.
+This entity, like N(F,G), takes the place of God and His governance assumed in the 18th century view of laws.
 Armstrong’ and Maudlin’s accounts don’t presuppose theology but just because they don’t, they need to say more about the nature of laws and their relations to mundane events if we are to understand what laws are and how they govern.
-Although their metaphysics is coherent without God the reason to mention the theological background is that it may give us reason to be skeptical of intuitions that are often invoked in support of governance accounts when we realize that these intuitions may depend on remnants of the 18th century concept.
+Although their metaphysics is coherent without God, the reason to mention the theological background is that it may give us reason to be skeptical of intuitions that are often invoked in support of governance accounts when we realize that these intuitions may depend on remnants of an 18th century concept.

 Powers Accounts: